 Be capable of being broken down by micro-organisms into a nutrient-rich biomass (compost) AND…

-Be capable of this process taking place in the conditions found in a typical home compost heap or council ‘garden waste’ facility.
+Be capable of this process taking place in the conditions and timescales found in a typical home compost heap or council ‘garden waste’ facility.

 INTERNATIONAL STANDARDS FOR BIODEGRADABILITY AND COMPOSTABILITY: